qeffects/helium/docs/core/Element.md

 `Element:destroy()`

-Use destroy to remove this element from the scene
+Use destroy to completely and irreversibly remove this element from the scene

+---

+`Element:undraw()`

+Use undraw to hide this element for now with the intention of re-drawing it sometime later, to do that just :draw() it again

 ---